Streatham Hill Theatre

 Theatre potential

 In 2020, campaign group The Friends of Streatham Hill Theatre raised funds to complete a viability study and economic impact assessment to investigate the theatre’s potential for a sustainable future.
-Funding came from the Mayor of London’s 2020 Crowdfund London, Lambeth Council and Theatres Trust Theatres at Risk Capacity Building Programme.
-The report published in April 2021 confirmed that restoration and phased reuse of the theatre as a leisure and entertainment venue is a viable proposal, and would generate footfall, jobs and economic growth, adding over £70m to the local economy over 30 years.
+Funding came from the Mayor of London’s 2020 Crowdfund London, Lambeth Council and our Theatres at Risk Capacity Building Programme.
+The report, published in April 2021, confirmed that restoration and phased reuse of the theatre as a leisure and entertainment venue is a viable proposal, and would generate footfall, jobs, and economic growth, adding over £70m to the local economy over 30 years.

 Current situation

-Local campaign group The Friends of Streatham Hill Theatre remains very proactive and has achieved successes both in fundraising and in harnessing strong community support for the building.
+Local campaign group The Friends of Streatham Hill Theatre remains proactive and has achieved successes both in fundraising and in harnessing strong community and creative industry support for the building.
 Theatres Trust has been supporting the group since its formation providing fundraising and viability study advice.

-We will continue to support The Friends of Streatham Hill Theatre and work with them, the council, and other key stakeholders, to seek to progress discussions with the new owner and ensure that the building, its historic fabric, and community and live performance use are protected.
+We look forward to continuing to work with Ruach City Church, The Friends of Streatham Hill Theatre, the council, and other key stakeholders, to ensure that the building, its historic fabric, and community and live performance use are protected.

 Photos, Streatham Hill Theatre, Tim Hatcher